blaizard/bzd/docs/sleep.md

     idle(executor);
 ```

-The idle task is platform dependant and could look like this:
+The idle task is platform dependent and could look like this:

 ```
 def idle(executor):